 In this image, you see a gallstone noted by the black arrow

 close to the neck of the gallbladder.
 Remember on ultrasound, fluid looks completely black.

 In this ultrasound image, we see pericholecystic fluid.
-See that stripe of black fluid

 Lastly, this is a demonstration of the wall thickening.

-So remember on ultrasound, the classic threesome is wall thickening, pericholecystic fluid, and gallstones.
+So remember on ultrasound, the classic threesome is wall thickening, pericholecystic of the wall thickening.

 And Hepatobiliary iminodiacetic acid is preferentially taken up by the liver and excreted.

 By definition, acute cholecystitis is an obstruction of the cystic duct.

 Therefore, after excretion of HIDA from the liver, there should be uptake in the gallbladder.

 When there is no uptake in the gallbladder, it is suggestive of a complete obstruction of the cystic duct.

 This is usually used as a confirmatory study if the ultrasound or physical findings are equivocal.